SKULSHADY/material-rounded-theme/README.md

 CDN URL: https://cdn.jsdelivr.net/gh/nerwyn/material-rounded-theme@main/dist/material-you-utilities.min.js

 3. Add the following to `panel_custom`, creating it if it does not exist.
-This will allow you to access the Material You Theme configuration page.
+This will allow you to access the Material You Theme configuration panel.

 ```yaml
 panel_custom: